What Are Salt Shampoos & Should You Be Using Them?

 .

-So in addition keeping hair healthy and strong, what are the added benefits of salt shampoos?
+So alongside keeping hair healthy and strong, what are the added benefits of salt shampoos?
 "They are excellent for naturally detoxifying the scalp of grease, grime and product build-up as salt acts as a natural exfoliator," Christophe Robin explains.
-"They help remove chemical residues left on the scalp, which can cause itchiness after a coloring treatment.
-More commonly, they also help to rebalance and soothe greasy, irritated scalps."
+"They help remove chemical residues left on the scalp, which can cause itchiness after a colouring treatment.
+More commonly they also help to rebalance and soothe greasy, irritated scalps."
 Sounds good to me.

 I've found that my hair is no longer limp and weighed down by unnecessary product, but does it work for all types of hair?
 "Obviously those with fine, flat hair will see the most benefits, but for those who have normal hair and just want to add in a bit of extra body and texture it works beautifully," Stafford says.
-"Though I would say, if you have badly damaged hair, then you need to work on restoring the quality and integrity of your hair before opting for any volumizing, clarifying, texturizing shampoos.”
-So if your hair has seen better days and is in need of repair, be careful: Robin advises "following with a conditioner or a mask to help detangle and nourish the ends."
+"Though I would say, if you have badly damaged hair then you need to work on restoring the quality and integrity of your hair before opting for any volumising, clarifying, texturising shampoos.”
+So if your hair has seen better days and is in need of repair, be careful: Robin advises "following with a conditioner or a mask to help detangle and nourish the ends".

 Advertisement